ajyuan/Monitori/sentiment_analysis_models_exp/Readme.md

 ### Findings
 * NLTK Naive Bayes model using tokenized word features performs best
-* Feature selection and model based classification is unfeasable on a Raspberry Pi at expected scale
+* Feature selection and model based classification is likely to cause performance bottlenecks on a Raspberry Pi at expected scale